oist/LuscombeU-CAGE_libraries/2021-12-17_Okinawa_Oik/README.md

 CAGE libraries from Oikopleura dioica (Kin bay)
 ===============================================

-Samples were taked from three different time points: embryonic (EB) or adult (DE).
+Samples were taked from two different time points: embryonic (EB) or adult (DE).
 Some CAGE libraries are technical replicates of each other (T1/T2) because there was enough RNA to make two libraries.
 Otherwise are biological replicates of each other (EB1/EB2, DE1/DE2).
 Biological replicates were loosely staged in order to